-5.2 AGRICULTURAL and HOLLAND MARSH SPECIALTY CROP AREAS Harvesting onions in the Holland Marsh
+5.2 AGRICULTURAL and HOLLAND MARSH SPECIALTY CROP AREAS

 York Region has some of the most productive agricultural lands in Canada that provide jobs and significant economic benefits.
 The highly favourable soil conditions throughout York Region, particularly in the Holland Marsh Special Crop Area result in a broad range of agricultural production opportunities for the sector.